Consequences

 I knew this wait was making her upset, but its just like teaching her to climb the monkeybars, she has to take some hits to learn.
 Punishment to a child, where it can be infused with an emotional connection, can be tempered.
 The feelings G has to the victim — in this case, me — internalizes the sense of wrong and enhances the impact of the punishment such that it need not be extreme.
 A society, however, can only offer a conceptual and anonymous connection to the victims of most crimes.
 For its punishments to be effective as revenge and deterrent, it must inculcate in the perpetrator an appreciation for an abstract wrong and an abstract victim.
 It must replace emotions and empathy with common currencies – time, money, and most of all cruelty – to develop a notion of right and wrong.

-The average person who has no experience with the criminal justice system and its role of building deterrents out of abstractions may be unmoved by the idea of penalties, and they do not understand their full severity until the awful weight of the rule of law is pressing down upon them.
+The average person who has no experience with the criminal justice system and its role of building deterrents out of abstractions may be unmoved by the idea of penalties, and they do not understand their full severity until the weight of the law is upon them.
 By then the deterrent is only useful for future violations.
-What remains is vengeance, and a brutal, blunt, yet effective means of establishing a morality for those who lack it.
+What remains is vengeance, and a brutal, blunt, yet effective means of establishing a morality.

 I think of this every time I think of getting busted.
 I had no appreciation for Arizona’s status as the toughest state in the nation on DUI, the mandatory minimums, or their role in crafting a behavioral model for society.
 I think how minor my transgression really was, how close I was to home, how quiet the street was at midnight, how i was not reckless, and how I was cooperative and polite with the cops.